TABConf/2023.tabconf.com/index.md

   The conference will also feature villages: the Bitdevs Socratic village, PlebDev Village, and the Shadowy Super Coders & Gamers Village.

-### Capture the Bitcoin (CTB) 🕵️

-  The TABConf CTB scavenger hunt will test your knowledge of Bitcoin as you compete to be the first to steal real Bitcoin!

 ### Chess Tournament ♟️

   The chess tournament has a 100k sats buy-in and is a single-round elimination for winners.